Swasth-Apps/swasth.co/src/pages/blog/assertiveness.md

 Reality: Assertiveness does not refer to changing ourselves completely, rather it helps us keep being aware of our rights and prioritize our needs.
 It also helps us know our limits and league and also making others know about them.

-4. **There is no need to be assertive with close friends**
+4. There is no need to be assertive with close friends and relatives

-Reality: We often think like our friends and family are pretty close to us so we do not need to be assertive with them while the truth is even our **close ones do not many of our needs, I**n order to make them know what we want, we must behave assertively even with them.
+Reality: We often think like our friends and family are pretty close to us so we do not need to be assertive with them while the truth is even our close ones do not many of our needs, in order to make them know what we want, we must behave assertively even with them.

 5. Others will love you only when you are passive: